 We’ve all had that moment when we’ve forgotten to pick up a birthday card for our dear aunt (sorry, Janice), or when we’ve run out of reading material for the tram.
 Luckily, there’s the humble newsagency and bookshop – and these local heroes won’t turn you away if you’re paying on card, no matter how small the purchase.

 Adelaide's Pop Up Bookshop has popped up permanently at the Central Market, selling its eclectic range of hard-to-find titles alongside the fruit and veg.
 Books are displayed on jumble sale furniture, like on an antique writing desk, in an old china cabinet and even on a converted piano, with everything from 1920s art books to Tintin comics, French language books and early encyclopaedias.
-Rarities and first editions are what they do best; you'll find a first edition of George Orwell's Nineteen Eighty-Four for $1,950, a first edition of Roald Dahl's The Twits for $250, and even retro toys like a 1950s Magic Robot game.
+Rarities and first editions are what they do best; on our visit we came across George Orwell's Nineteen Eighty-Four for $1,950, a first edition of Roald Dahl's The Twits for $250, and even retro toys like a 1950s Magic Robot game.

 If you didn't get the picture from the recycled 1970s coffee cup chandelier, there are a few other indicators that Booknook and Bean isn't your typical bookshop.
 Firstly there's the espresso machine, churning out cups of joe from beans by Port Elliot "bespoke roaster" De Groot Coffee Co.
 Then there's the glass cabinet full of treats by cult local patissiers Sweet Lola Desserts, Four Seeds and Flinders Street Bakery.
 But mostly it's the giant sign urging you to "alleviate poverty one book at a time": take a pre-loved book from the shelf, drop a donation in the "honesty box" (they recommend $2 to $10) and feel a warm glow knowing your money is going to microloan charity Kiva.